Hypothetical setting of the Book of Mormon: Hemispheric setting

 As early as November 1830, Oliver Cowdery openly preached that Lehi landed in Chile.
 A document in the handwriting of early church leader Frederick G. Williams alleges that Lehi landed 30 degrees South of the equator, in what would be modern day Chile.
 Although many Latter-day Saints attribute its ideas to Joseph Smith (as Williams was Smith's scribe and counselor), others do not.
 Some Mormons who support this group of theories believe that part of South America was under water, and that the continent rose up during the major earthquakes mentioned in the Book of Mormon during Jesus's crucifixion in the Old World.

 The Encyclopedia of Mormonism states: Church leaders have generally declined to give any opinion on issues of Book of Mormon geography.
 When asked to review a map showing the supposed landing place of Lehi's company, President Joseph F. Smith declared that the 'Lord had not yet revealed it' (Cannon, p.
 160 n.)
 In 1929, Anthony W. Ivins, counselor in the First Presidency, added, 'There has never been anything yet set forth that definitely settles that question [of Book of Mormon geography]. ...
 We are just waiting until we discover the truth" (CR, Apr.
 1929, p.
 16).
 While the Church does not currently take an official position with regard to location of geographical places, the authorities do not discourage private efforts to deal with the subject (Cannon).

-Previous to this disclaimer, George Q. Cannon had published the following: "It is also known that the landing place of Lehi and his family was near what is now known as the city of Valparaiso, in the republic of Chili [Chile].
+Previous to this disclaimer, George Q. Cannon had published the following: "It is also known that the landing place of Lehi and his family was near what is now known as the city of Valparaíso, in the republic of Chili [Chile].
 The book itself does not give us this information, but there is not doubt of its correctness."
 President Cannon was promoting a prevailing view endorsed by the Church in 1887.
 (See for instance Apostle Orson Pratt's speculative geographic footnotes published in the 1879 edition of the Book of Mormon.)

 In 1938, Joseph Fielding Smith and his assistants in the Historian's Office of the Church published, as part of a compilation, an article giving readers the impression that Joseph Smith taught that Lehi "had landed a little south of the Isthmus of Darien".
-The Isthmus of Darien (Panama) is thousands of miles north of Valparaiso, Chile.
+The Isthmus of Darien (Panama) is thousands of miles north of Valparaíso, Chile.
 The popular LDS work quotes an unsigned Times and Seasons article that was published during a "short season" when the official editor of the newspaper (Joseph Smith) was publicly absent.
 The newspaper article, in fact, mentioned Joseph Smith in the third person and there is no proof that he authored the piece.

 Dan Vogel argues Smith likely had a hemispheric setting in mind for the Book for Mormon and was responsible for claims of a Chile landing for Lehi.